Coffee Allergy: Symptoms, Causes and Treatments

 Coffee Allergy vs. Coffee Sensitivity

 A coffee allergy is an immune response to certain proteins found in coffee, whereas coffee sensitivity or caffeine intolerance is a non-allergic reaction to caffeine.
 In a coffee allergy, the immune system identifies coffee proteins as harmful, triggering an allergic reaction.
 On the other hand, coffee sensitivity is caused by the body's inability to metabolize and properly process caffeine.
+For those with caffeine sensitivity, decaffeinated coffee can be a useful alternative as it contains only a small amount of caffeine, helping to manage caffeine intake.

 What Causes a Coffee Allergy?

-A coffee allergy is primarily caused when the immune system mistakenly identifies certain proteins in coffee as harmful.
+A coffee allergy is caused when the immune system mistakenly identifies certain proteins in coffee as harmful.
 This triggers an immune response, resulting in an allergic reaction when the individual consumes coffee.
 Genetics and environmental factors can influence the development of this allergy.

 As the immune system produces antibodies to combat the perceived threat, histamine and other chemicals are released into the bloodstream.
 This release causes the symptoms associated with a coffee allergy, which can range from mild to severe.
 It's also important to note that a coffee allergy can develop at any age, even if you've been consuming coffee without issue for years.